Vidhyashree-V/EDA_-_Feature_Engineering/README.md

 Identified business insights such as peak activity countries and rating distribution.

-2. Feature Engineering on Flight Price Prediction
+2.Feature Engineering on Flight Price Prediction
 This section focuses on enhancing the dataset for better model performance in predicting flight ticket prices.

 Key Highlights: